Sign in

 Create email signatures for your team

-If you have Editor permissions for your team, you can ensure uniform email signatures for all your teammates.
-Create a team-wide signature, and it will automatically update with each person’s details, like their name, job title, and email address, while keeping the team’s information, such as the department name and mailing address, the same for everyone.
-This signature will be inserted into Outlook email messages along with team templates, based on your settings.
-For example, your team can have two separate default signatures: one for new messages and one for replies and forwards.
+Create a team-wide email signature, and it will automatically update with each person’s details, like their name, job title, and email address, while keeping the team’s information, such as the department name and mailing address, the same for everyone.

 Create a team signature #

-The Shared Email Templates app will automatically open in your default browser, and you’ll see a preview of a new signature.
+The Shared Email Templates app will automatically open in your default browser, and you’ll see a preview of a new email signature.
 On the right, there will be a sidebar with two tabs, Design and Fields, so that you can choose what your signature will look like and what details it will contain.

-A new signature in the preview
+See a new email signature in the preview.

 2. Select a color theme, a font, a font size, and a layout for your signature on the Design tab.